 CAMPING & PARKING

 The site is on hard ground people with tents be warned (bring something to sleep on)

-Presentation will be on site, in the Marquee one hour after the last rider finishes, so around 8.30 – 9.00 pm.
+Presentation will be on site, in the Marquee approximately one hour after the last rider finishes.
 Please stay around and enjoy a hard earned drink and some hot food.

 Please observe all “walking speed” markers.
 Remember to stop and help fallen or injured riders, i.e. they are not there for traction!
 “Bar banging / barging” less capable riders and causing them to fall off will result in the offending rider receiving a time penalty.
 Serious incidents may result in exclusion – don’t cost yourself a position or your ride by riding irresponsibily.

 The pit area, marshalling and lap scoring areas will be sign posted and taped out.
-There is no space for general camping in the pit area, use the designated parking sites.
 Limit is one pit crew member per entrant.
 Each team / individual is required to provide themselves with a fire extinguisher at their pit site.
 Bikes must only be ridden at walking speed at all times in the pit area.
 Penalty is up to exclusion, at the Clerk of the Course discretion.

 Refuelling can only take place in the pit area.